jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/6-Sandbox.md

 One thing might have offset that slowness.
 The community building nature of DVD stores, as it has for some video game rental stores to this day.
 A rental shop was a place where strangers with the same interest stood in the same room.
 You browsed, you overheard, a clerk who knew your taste handed you something you'd never have found.
 Streaming replaced the distribution completely but not the community.
 In ecological terms it isn't a market gap, but an empty niche where a new tool will grow like seedlings soaking up the sudden rush of new sunlight after a big tree falls to the forest floor.

 ===

+In The Lion King, the noble lion Mufasa leads a pride of lions.
+His son is the gifted Simba.
+Mufasa trains the future king his place in the circle of life.
+Sun and soil make the grass, grazers eat the grass, predators eat the grazers, and predators die to feed the soil.
+As the apex of the system, every animal on the savannah hails the birth of their future kings.

+Mufasa's weaker and deceptive brother Scar wants the pride.
+He arranges a stampede that kills the king, convinces the young prince it was his fault, and takes over.
+Under him the hunting goes reckless, the grazers leave, the grass dies, the ecosystem fails.
+Years later Simba returns, defeats his uncle, restores the pride, and the savannah gathers again to hail his newborn son.

+A wonderful story.
+And more deceptive than Scar ever was.

+The circle of life is real.
+Everything else is imported.
+Male lions do fight for prides.
+That is simply what male lions do, and the ones who lose leave to look for another.
+Scar did nothing wrong.
+There are no rightful thrones on a savannah, and no grazer has ever bowed to a lion.
+Grazer's need predators to prevent ecological loss.
+If anything, both niches should bow to each other.

+This is how a story trains a mind.
+Heroes, villains, and invented rules laid over an energy flow that has none of them.
+Stories are a good way to learn who our enemies are.
+Take it seriously and you start believing the circle of life is something our stories rule over, rather than something we study and adapt to.

+===